mehulagg/gitlab/doc/integration/jira/index.md

 ### Per-project Jira integration

 This integration connects a single GitLab project to a Jira instance.
+The supported Jira versions are `v6.x`, `v7.x`, and `v8.x`.
-The Jira instance can be hosted by you or in [Atlassian cloud](https://www.atlassian.com/cloud):
+The Jira instance
+can be hosted by you or in [Atlassian cloud](https://www.atlassian.com/cloud):

 - *If your installation uses Jira Cloud,* use the